 If you’re an artist or graphic designer, applying to sell your designs through Merch by Amazon can definitely be worth your time.

 Everyone shops on Amazon these days.
 And after a year of selling my designs on Amazon Merch on Demand, I thought I would share some of what I’ve learned!

-Firstly, what is Amazon Merch?
+Firstly, what is Merch by Amazon?
 It’s essentially a Print on Demand service, similar to Redbubble or Society6.
 You can upload finished artwork to a variety of products, including t-shirts and cell phone accessories, and then they are printed and shipped out after a customer purchases that item.

 Below is a screenshot of my earnings from September 2018 – August 2019.
 These figures are not huge compared to others out there, but it’s nothing to shake a fist at either!
 For reference, I only have about 100 products listed at the time of this writing.

 As you can see, I’ve made about $2000 in total so far.
 I hope to double or even triple that figure in the next year!

 Here are some things I’ve learned along the way.

 Tips for Selling on Amazon Merch on Demand

 - Getting started can be frustrating.
 Application rejections don’t always make sense and are likely automated, so make sure your application is filled out correctly.
 One wrong thing could lead to automatic rejection.